2018 Monster Energy NASCAR Cup Series: Race reports

 Denny Hamlin started on pole.
 The Championship 4 dominated the race with Kevin Harvick winning the first stage.
 Kyle Larson won the second stage after passing Harvick at the line.
 Larson got into the wall after having a tire go down.
 Erik Jones and Chris Buescher both had flat tires, but got to pit road before a caution.
-Daniel Suarez got into the wall after contact with Brad Keselowski.
+Daniel Suárez got into the wall after contact with Brad Keselowski.
 Joey Logano, who led the most laps, took the lead from Martin Truex Jr. and pulled away from his third win of the season and winning the Monster Energy NASCAR Cup Series Championship.